confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-stream-processing-with-Flink/README.md

 *Windows* are central to processing infinite streams.
 Windows split the stream into “buckets” of finite size, over which you can apply computations.

-The goal of this section is describe how windowing is performed in Confluent Cloud for Apache Flink, and how you can benefit from windowed functions.
+The goal of this section is to describe how windowing is performed in Confluent Cloud for Apache Flink, and how you can benefit from windowed functions.

 Flink provides several window *table-valued functions* (TVF) to divide the elements of your table into windows, including: